BSc 2nd Year Microbiology Immunity and Serology Notes Study Material

 New approaches to vaccines

 3. Hepatitis B virus vaccine.
-HBV is worldwide cause of commonest types of cancer, primary hepatic carcinoma, transmitted through contact with infected blood and salvia.
+HBV is a worldwide cause of the commonest type of cancer, primary hepatic carcinoma, transmitted through contact with infected blood and salvia.
 The problem is that HBV cannot be grown in culture and infects only man and higher primates like chimpanzees.
-It has partly double stranded DNA.
+It has partly double-stranded DNA.
 The purified virus formed the basis of a unique (literally manmade) killed vaccine that provided the first public health measure against this serious disease.

 Genetically engineered vaccines